apokryphus/advanced-combat-system/README.md

 - Adds additional NPC weapons into the game as enemy loot, in which you may equip to gain access to the movesets.
 - Adds custom enemies into the game world with their own mechanics and systems in place.

+ACS is:
-ACS is highly configurable through its mod menu, and just about every aspect can be modified to suit the player's needs.
+- Highly configurable through its mod menu, and just about every aspect can be modified to suit the player's needs.

-ACS is relatively easy to merge in terms of scripts, and does not cause blurry dialogue loading screen from prolonged usage.
+- Relatively easy to merge in terms of scripts.
+- Does not cause blurry dialogue loading screen from prolonged usage.
+- Just about compatible with almost anything you can imagine.

 ## REQUIREMENTS
 - Both **Hearts of Stone** and **Blood & Wine** DLCs are required.